Crohn's Disease

-Living with Crohn’s Disease: Symptoms and Treatment
+Living with Crohn’s Disease: Adaptable Symptoms and Treatment

 About 780,000 people in the United States have Crohn’s disease.
 This condition causes inflammation in the gut and affects daily life.
 Knowing the symptoms of Crohn’s helps with managing it.
 It’s important to understand what it’s like to live with Crohn’s to make the best treatment choices.